 A pre-purchase inspection is a vehicle inspection that an independent mechanic conducts in advance of a vehicle sale.
 There is no universal checklist of what constitutes an inspection, but experienced mechanics tend to have their own methodology.
 Pre-purchase inspections (commonly referred to as PPIs) are simply a mechanical review of a vehicle in advance of a sale.

 You should have a PPI conducted the same day, or within a few days of taking delivery of a vehicle.
-The last thing you want to do is have a pre-purchase inspection conducted only to have an issue crop up a few days later unexpectedly.
 Learn more with our in-depth guide to pre-purchase inspections.

 Negotiate Like a Pro

 Take one look at CarEdge success stories, and the value of negotiating is clear.
 When you learn how to effectively negotiate car prices, you open the door to THOUSANDS of dollars in savings.
-At a time when auto loan interest rates are climbing ever higher, saving a few thousand dollars on a deal translates to even greater savings in financing costs over the long-term.
 Plus, we can even locate your next car, and negotiate the best deal on your behalf with CarEdge Concierge.

 See how we can help today, or simply enjoy the 100% free car buying guides below.

 See all free guides, news and reviews here.